jahidulzaid/crypto-toolkit-app/README.md

 The cryptographic implementations in this project are for educational purposes only and should not be used for securing sensitive information.
 In particular:

 - MD5 is considered cryptographically broken and should not be used for secure hashing
-- SHA256 is secure but should be used with a proper salt for password hashing
+- Playfair is secure but should be used with a proper salt for password hashing
 - The RSA implementation is simplified and uses smaller key sizes than recommended for real-world applications

 ## Contributing